Tobacco-Free Support Groups – 2019!

-The San Francisco Tobacco-Free Project offers a program to assist residents of San Francisco to quit smoking or cut back, located at the Zuckerberg San Francisco General Hospital.
+The San Francisco Tobacco-Free Project offers a program to assist residents of San Francisco to quit smoking or cut back, with classes located at the Zuckerberg San Francisco General Hospital and the Department of Public Health’s 25 Van Ness Avenue building.

 This program consists of a series of classes aimed at assisting those that wish to quit smoking achieve this goal.
 Anyone interested in attending can call (628) 206-6074 to enroll.
 The classes provide counseling and support, as well as information on different methods for quitting and assistance in navigating the insurance process for obtaining nicotine replacement and medication.